 I keep a bottle with me at all times.
 Each time I drink one, I refill it with tap water.
 I have these bottles all over the place - in my car, at my desk, next to my bed, in the refrigerator.
 It's a really simple trick.

 This is a simple diet and memory trick.
-Research studies indicate that chewing gum can improve short-term and long-term memory.
-Some researchers found this even with sugar-free gum.
-So it's not the sugar.
+Some research studies indicate that chewing gum can improve short-term and long-term memory.
+Researchers found this even with sugar-free gum, so it's not the sugar.

 One theory of why this works is that the chewing motion increases your heart rate.
 Increased heart rate increases blood flow to your head and brain.
 More blood flow means more oxygen, which helps your brain work better.